-This must surely be the coup de grace to a long historical trend.
-Not content with moving the earth and its inhabitants from being at the very center of the universe to being a minor planet about a star among 100 billion others in our galaxy-just one of 100 billion other galaxies visible to the Hubble-has relegated the grandeur of our multi-galactic visible universe to being a minor component of a much larger reality which, as yet, we are only vaguely aware of.
+This must surely be the coup de grace to the historical trend that-not content with moving the earth and its inhabitants from being at the very center of the universe to being a minor planet about a star among 100 billion others in our galaxy which is just one of 100 billion others visible to the Hubble-has relegated the grandeur of our multi-galactic visible universe to being a minor component of a much larger reality which, as yet, we are only vaguely aware of.

-While there is no consensus as to what this dark matter actually is, most theories limit its possibilities to some sort of exotic elementary particle or, less convincingly, to various kinds of non-luminous "regular" matter.26
+While there is no consensus as to what this dark matter actually is, most theories limit its possibilities to some sort of exotic elementary particle or, less convincingly, to various kinds of non-luminous "regular" matter.1

 The previous was written in the 1990s.
 Things are now even stranger.
-I was informed at the proofing stage of this manuscript that, "I believe the current tally of the universe is 70% dark energy [Einstein's cosmological constant in reverse with a vengeance], 25% dark matter and 5% normal matter."27
+I was informed at the proofing stage of this manuscript that, "I believe the current tally of the universe is 70% dark energy [Einstein's cosmological constant in reverse with a vengence], 25% dark matter and 5% normal matter."2